 System.
 O.C.G.A.
 47-20-84 limits investments to investment grade securities.
 It is the System's investment policy to require that the bond portfolio be of high quality and chosen with respect to maturity ranges, coupon levels, refunding characteristics, and marketability.
-The System's policy is to require that new purchases of bonds be restricted to high grade bonds rated no lower than "A" by any nationally recognized statistical rating organization.
-If a bond is subsequently downgraded to a rating below "A," it is placed on a watch list.
-The System holds two bonds that were downgraded to a rating below "A." Obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk and do not require disclosure of credit quality.
-The quality ratings of investments in fixed income securities as described by Standard & Poor's and by Moody's Investors Service, which are nationally recognized statistical rating organizations, at June 30, 2021, are shown in the chart on the following page.
+The System's policy is to require that new purchases of bonds be restricted to high-grade bonds rated no lower than "A" by any nationally recognized statistical rating organization.
+Obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk and do not require disclosure of credit quality.
+The quality ratings of investments in fixed income securities as described by Standard & Poor's and by Moody's Investors Service, which are nationally recognized statistical rating organizations, at June 30, 2022, are shown in the chart on the following page.

-Quality Ratings of Fixed Income Investments held at June 30, 2021 (dollars in thousands)

-Investment type Standard and Poor's/ Moody's quality rating ine 30, 2021 Fair value
+Investment type Standard and Poor's/ Moody's quality rating ıne 30, 2022 Fair value

 Domestic obligations:

-U.S. treasuries \$ 19,357,095
+U.S. treasuries \$ 18,323,134

-Corporates AAA/Aaa 1,156,798
+Corporates AAA/Aaa 1,031,310

+AA/Aaa 773,747

-AA/Aa 1,648,840
+AA/Aa 1,565,045

-AA/A 434,545
+AA/A 774,211

-A/A 1,581,397
+A/A 1,197,310

-A/Baa 433,527
+A/Baa 383,788

-BBB/A 414,727

-Total domestic corporates 5,669,834
+Total domestic corporates 5,725,411

 International obligations:

-Corporates AA/A 415,664
+Corporates AA/A 372,472

-A/Aa 420,516

-Total international corporates 836,180
+Total international corporates 372,472

-Total fixed income investments \$ 25,863,109
+Total fixed income investments \$ 24,421,017

 Concentration of Credit Risk: Concentration of credit risk is the risk of loss that may be attributed to the magnitude of a government's investment in a single issuer.
-At June 30, 2021, the System did not have debt or equity investments in any one organization, other than those issued or guaranteed by the U.S. government or its agencies, which represented greater than 5% of total investments.
+At June 30, 2022, the System did not have debt or equity investments in any one organization, other than those issued or guaranteed by the U.S. government or its agencies, which represented greater than 5% of total investments.